City may adapt if dual metrics for Oahu reopening tiers don’t move in sync

 Big changes are coming for testing on Oahu.
 As soon as next week, the University of Hawaii John A. Burns School of Medicine will start testing at a new city-sponsored lab.
 It has a 1,200-a-day capacity and will start off with 100,000 ThermoFisher tests.
 The city paid for it with $3.9 million in federal coronavirus relief funds.

-“We got a call (on Thursday) that Hawaiian Air has offered up a whole bunch of employees,” said Gary Kurokawa, who is the chief of staff for Mayor Kirk Caldwell.
+“We got a call (on Sept.
+24) that Hawaiian Air has offered up a whole bunch of employees,” said Gary Kurokawa, who is the Chief of Staff for Mayor Kirk Caldwell.
 “I’m looking to see other opportunities with companies that can help provide unemployed employees, like the hotel workers, the front desk workers who are very good at customer service.”

 “We’ve also invested a significant amount of Homeland Security funds into our cybersecurity infrastructure to add more efficiencies to the contact tracing process, but at the same time, creating additional safeguards into the privacy of people’s information,” Toiya said.